Dr Francesco Fioranelli

 - Maritime targets and sea clutter characterization

-He joined the University of Glasgow in April 2016 as Lecturer in the Joint Education Programme between the University of Glasgow and the University of Electronic Science and Technology of China (UESTC) in Chengdu, for which I was the Exam and Assessment Coordinator for a couple of years, and course coordinator for teaching Circuits Analysis and Design and Communication Circuits Design.
+I then joined the University of Glasgow in April 2016 as a Lecturer in the Glasgow College UESTC, between the University of Glasgow and the University of Electronic Science and Technology of China (UESTC) in Chengdu, for which I was the Exam and Assessment Coordinator for a couple of years, and course coordinator for teaching Circuits Analysis and Design and Communication Circuits Design.

 For prospective students